sofyacalvin/ECE3400-Group3/docs/labs/lab4.md

 This table is the binary representation of our 4x5 grid.

 To send the new data, we created a new variable (called *new_data*) as the packet to send to the base station.
 This is a 7-bit piece of information, in which the first three bits display the x position, the next two are y position, and the last two are state data.
+This was chosen as the grid is 5 wide, requiring 3 bits to describe each, but only 4 tall--requiring 2 bits.
+For testing purposes, we arbitrarily made 4 states, which also required 2 bits.
 In order to display the data this way, we shift the x and y position data to fit next to the data.
 The debugging for the packet data is described later in this report.

 ```
 new_data = x_coord << 4 | y_coord << 2 | pos_data;